El Nido Tour Package A

 That was already low tide when we reach the big lagoon so our boat cannot get inside anymore.
 So we went inside the lagoon while snorkeling and walking at one time.
 The big lagoon is a breeding ground for fishes and crustaceans.

 After exploring the big lagoon, we were poised to proceed to our next stop.
-However, the weather during our tour was not so good, the waves and current were strong, so we’re not allowed to visit the Secret Lagoon.
+However, the weather during our tour was not so good, the waves and currents were strong, so we’re not allowed to visit the Secret Lagoon.
 So went straight to our final destination.

 Our last stop, The Seven Commandos Beach